Install glpkg installer (one-time setup)

 # Quiet mode (no logs)

-logsession-monitor start --verbose 0
+logsession-monitor --verbose 0

 # Normal mode (default)

-logsession-monitor start --verbose 1
+logsession-monitor --verbose 1

 # Verbose mode

-logsession-monitor start --verbose 2
+logsession-monitor --verbose 2

 # Debug mode

-logsession-monitor start --verbose 3
+logsession-monitor --verbose 3

 Troubleshooting